DeafeningRoar/discord-gpt/README.md

 Chat with OpenAI GPT for intelligent text-based conversations.
 This command supports:

+_MCP Servers are only supported for OpenAI models currently_

 - **Text Input**: Natural language conversations with context awareness
 - **Image Uploads**: Process and analyze images using OpenAI's vision capabilities (Requires using an OpenAI model that supports image processing)
 - **Text File Attachments**: Upload `.txt` files to provide additional context